 In 2015, we invested \$9.6 million for 50% of ACM's indirect interest in a joint venture with a third party that was formed to invest in a residential mortgage banking business.
-At December 31, 2022, we had an indirect interest of 12.3% in this entity.
-We recorded income from equity affiliates related to this investment of \$4.9 million, \$34.6 million and \$75.7 million for 2022, 2021 and 2020, respectively.
-During 2022 and 2021, we also received cash distributions totaling \$23.8 million and \$28.0 million, respectively, from this investment, which were classified as returns of capital.
+At December 31, 2023, we had an indirect interest of 12.3% in this entity.
+We recorded income from equity affiliates related to this investment of \$0.6 million, \$4.9 million and \$34.6 million for 2023, 2022 and 2021, respectively.
+During 2023 and 2022, we also received cash distributions totaling \$15.0 million and \$23.8 million, respectively, from this investment, which were classified as returns of capital.

-We, along with an executive officer of ours and a consortium of independent outside investors, hold equity investments in a portfolio of multifamily properties referred to as the "Lexford" portfolio, which is managed by an entity owned primarily by a consortium of affiliated investors, including our chief executive officer and an executive officer of ours.
+We, along with an executive officer of ours and a consortium of independent outside investors, hold equity investments in a portfolio of multifamily properties referred to as the "Lexford" portfolio, which is managed by an entity owned primarily by a consortium of affiliated investors, including our CEO and an executive officer of ours.
 Based on the terms of the management contract, the management company is entitled to 4.75% of gross revenues of the underlying properties, along with the potential to share in the proceeds of a sale or restructuring of the debt.
 In 2018, the owners of Lexford restructured part of its debt and we originated 12 bridge loans totaling \$280.5 million, which were used to repay in full certain existing mortgage debt and to renovate 72 multifamily properties included in the portfolio.
 The loans were originated in 2018, had interest rates of LIBOR plus 4.0% and were scheduled to mature in June 2021.
 During 2019, the borrower made payoffs and partial paydowns of principal totaling \$250.0 million and in 2020, the remaining balance of the loans were refinanced with a \$34.6 million Private Label loan, which bears interest at a fixed rate of 3.3% and matures in March 2030.
 In 2020, we sold the Private Label loan to an unconsolidated affiliate of ours.
 Interest income recorded from these loans totaled \$0.5 million during 2020.
 Further, as part of this 2018 restructuring, \$50.0 million in unsecured financing was provided by an unsecured lender to certain parent entities of the property owners.
 ACM owns slightly less than half of the unsecured lender entity and, therefore, provided slightly less than half of the unsecured lender financing.
-In addition, in connection with our equity investment, we received distributions totaling \$11.1 million and \$1.1 million during 2022 and 2020, respectively, which were recorded as income from equity affiliates.
 Separate from the loans we originated in 2018, we provide limited ("bad boy") guarantees for certain other debt controlled by Lexford.
 The bad boy guarantees may become a liability for us upon standard "bad" acts such as fraud or a material misrepresentation by Lexford or us.
-At December 31, 2022, this debt had an aggregate outstanding balance of \$582.8 million and is scheduled to mature through 2029.
+At December 31, 2023, this debt had an aggregate outstanding balance of \$600.0 million and is scheduled to mature through 2029.